collocations.org

 Public spending was cut during his period of office.

-a period of study
+a period of silence, a period of study

 Try breaking your period of study into 20-minute blocks.